Jayhawks vs. Razorbacks: Second Round Betting Trends, Record ATS, Home/Road Splits

 Kansas vs. Arkansas: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 1 seed Kansas Jayhawks (28-7) are 3.5-point favorites to advance to the Sweet 16 of the NCAA Tournament when they play the No. 8 seed Arkansas Razorbacks (21-13) on Saturday at 5:15 PM on CBS.
-The over/under is 144.5 for the matchup.
+The No. 1 seed Kansas Jayhawks (28-7) are 3.5-point favorites to advance to the Sweet 16 of the NCAA Tournament when they meet the No. 8 seed Arkansas Razorbacks (21-13) on Saturday at 5:15 PM on CBS.
+The over/under for the matchup is set at 143.5.

 Kansas vs. Arkansas Odds & Info